bruceravel/demeter/documentation/Athena/import/multiple.rst

 those three files are listed below in the :guilabel:`File name` box.
-Another way of selecting multiple files is to click on a file in the listing then click on another file while holding down the :kbd:`Shift` key.
+Another way of selecting multiple files is to click on a file in the listing then click on another file while holding down the :button:`Shift` key.
 When you do this, all files between the two you clicked on will be selected.

-When you click the :kbd:`OK,light` button, all of the selected files will be imported.
+When you click the :button:`OK,light` button, all of the selected files will be imported.
 If all of the files are of the same type, :demeter:`athena` will import them all with only one interaction of the column selection dialog.
 Thus, if you select several files that